djeada/Data-Visualization/notes/choosing_plot_type.md

 **Disadvantages:**
 - Can be visually limited in terms of information conveyed.
-- Not suitable for displaying complex data relationships.
+- Primarily focused on illustrating a single data point or metric within a defined range or scale, rather than displaying complex data relationships.